School Logo

 Mathematics

 Children develop a love of maths through games, songs, rhymes, and play using concrete manipulatives, pictorial structures and representations.
-We have developed our maths teaching from the White Rose Maths Scheme of work, which is enhanced with activities from NRICH and NCETM alongside other reliable resources.
-High quality learning environments and meaningful interactions with adults in maths mastery lessons and Challenge Time help develop mathematical thinking.
-Children also experience the whole school initiatives ‘Number of the Day’ and ‘maths moments ‘ to help develop fluency, revisit key concepts and address misconceptions.
+We have developed our maths teaching using the NCTEM programme for number and the White Rose Maths Scheme of work for shape, space and measure.
+High quality learning environments and meaningful interactions with adults in maths lessons and through everyday routines and provision help to embed mathematical knowledge and skills.

 Wider Curriculum

-Weekly challenges across all areas of learning in the EYFS enhance our learning environment and provide exciting, purposeful and contextual activities to build on children’s natural curiosity.
+Weekly challenges and enhancements ensure that our learning environment provides exciting, purposeful and contextual activities to build on children’s natural curiosity.
 For example, building a boat for the Gingerbread Man to cross the river enables them to think like a ‘Scientist’ and ‘Engineer’ as they explore a range of materials and test out their own ideas.
-Building further on our communication and talking focus, children will be encouraged to employ subject specific language and terminology during this time, and such vocabulary will be modelled by supportive practitioners.
+Building further on our communication and talking focus, children will be encouraged to employ subject specific language and terminology during this time, and such vocabulary will be modelled by practitioners.

 Enabling Environments